Conditional Frechet Inception Distance: Abstract

 \section{Abstract}

-We consider distance functions between conditional distributions functions.
+We consider distance functions between conditional distributions.
 We focus on the Wasserstein metric and its Gaussian case known as the Frechet Inception Distance (FID).
-We develop conditional versions of these metrics, and analyze their relations.
-Then, we numerically compare the metrics in the context of performance evaluation of conditional generative models.
-Our results show that the metrics are similar in classical models which are less susceptible to conditional collapse.
-But the conditional distances are more informative in modern unsupervised, semisupervised and unpaired models where learning the relations between the inputs and outputs is the main challenge.
+We develop conditional versions of these metrics, analyze their relations and provide a closed form solution to the conditional FID (CFID) metric.
+We numerically compare the metrics in the context of performance evaluation of modern conditional generative models.
+Our results show the advantages of CFID compared to the classical FID and mean squared error (MSE) measures.
+In contrast to FID, CFID is useful in identifying failures where realistic outputs which are not related to their inputs are generated.
+On the other hand, compared to MSE, CFID is useful in identifying failures where a single realistic output is generated even though there is a diverse set of equally probable outputs.